JaredBrown15/Precipitation-Nowcasting/README.md

 You can find the thesis publication at https://etd.ohiolink.edu/acprod/odb_etd/etd/r/1501/10?clear=10&p10_accession_num=wright1748891568013252

-Written in python using the SEVIR dataset.
-Information on SEVIR available here: https://github.com/MIT-AI-Accelerator/neurips-2020-sevir
+Data from SEVIR.
+Information available here: https://github.com/MIT-AI-Accelerator/neurips-2020-sevir

+Written primarily in Jupyter Notebook with python.
+Does not include dependencies such as Numpy, Pandas, CUDA, etc...

 ## IMPORTANT CODE FILES
 If memory serves me correctly, these are the files I used for final analysis.
 Files are disorganized here, but I have learned from this mistake